azdavis/azdavis.net/posts/en/limitations-opportunity.md

 ### Opportunity: Static automatic memory management

-Rust uses the strict rules of ownership, enforced statically by the compiler, to automatically insert memory allocations and deallocations where needed.
+When compiling a Rust program, the compiler uses the rules of ownership to automatically insert memory allocations and deallocations exactly where needed.
 This distinguishes Rust from nearly every other programming language in widespread use.

 Some languages, like C and C++, require the programmer to explicitly allocate and free memory.
-This makes it hard to write programs free of memory errors
+This makes it hard to write programs free of memory errors.
-like:
+There are many forms of memory errors:

-- Memory leaks, where we fail to deallocate memory that won't be used anymore
+- Memory leak: we fail to deallocate memory that won't be used anymore
-- Double-frees, where we attempt to deallocate memory that has already been deallocated
+- Double free: we attempt to deallocate memory that has already been deallocated
-- Uses-after-free, where we erroneously access memory that has already been deallocated
+- Use after free: we access memory that has already been deallocated
+- Out of bounds: we access memory right next to memory we own
+- Segmentation fault: we attempt to access memory in a restricted area, and the operating system intervenes to prevent this

-In Rust, because of the ownership system, these memory issues are far less common.
+In Rust, because allocations and deallocations are automatically inserted where appropriate, these memory issues are far less common.

 Most other languages use either a garbage collector or reference counting to automatically manage memory.
 In these systems, it is not statically known when memory should get deallocated.
 Thus, the runtime system decides when to deallocate memory while the program is running.

-Much as in the discussion of static versus dynamic typing, computing and storing additional information at runtime in this way imposes a performance penalty.
+Much as in the discussion of static versus dynamic typing, computing, storing, and acting upon additional information at runtime in this way imposes a performance penalty.

 ## Example: References